 I received a BFA (painting) from Boston University and a Masters of Architecture from Massachusetts Institute of Technology.
 I was a carpenter in Japan in 1978-79, a journey she initiated in her early twenties when she realized how little she knew at the time about how things are built.
 She worked as an architect for the exhibition design firm of Ralph Appelbaum Associates.
 I formed LCS after working for architectural firms, Skidmore Owings and Merrill; Holey Associates; Polshek Partnership; and HGHB (as Head of Interiors).
 I have taught and lectured throughout the USA.
 And I have run LCS since 1988.

-As the lead designer, founder, and principal of Lehrman Cameron Studio, I have worked with a creative staff and brilliant collaborators, and this team has included my husband/partner who came into the firm in 1998.
+As lead designer, founder, and principal of Lehrman Cameron Studio, I have worked with a creative staff and brilliant collaborators, and this team has included my husband/partner who came into the firm in 1998.
 I am proud to say that my philosophies have formed the foundation of the firm, and my design leadership has been at the nucleus of each and every design decision.
 She is passionately involved in the work, from big concepts to fine details.
-As concept developer, writer, artist, designer, architect, running my business while Mom to young children, it has helped that I have a high level of energy as well as an addiction to caffeine.
+As concept developer, writer, artist, designer, architect, running my business (even while Mom to young children), it has helped that I have a high level of energy as well as an addiction to caffeine.